Tom Baruch: Early life and education

 Baruch was born to a Jewish family on November 26, 1938, and was raised in Yonkers, New York.
-He obtained Bachelor of Science degree in engineering from Rensselaer Polytechnic Institute in 1960, where he was awarded the National Science Foundation fellowship.
+He obtained bachelor's degree in engineering from Rensselaer Polytechnic Institute in 1960, where he was awarded the National Science Foundation fellowship.
 He then earned a Juris Doctor degree from Capital University in 1967, where he became a member of the Order of the Coif.
 He is a registered patent attorney and member of the State Bar of Ohio.

 Early career

 Baruch started his career at the Battelle Development Corporation in the 1960s.
 At Exxon Corporation, where he worked for 12 years in the 1970s and early '80s, he managed investments and created several early-stage technology companies applying materials science and semiconductor-industry technologies.
-He also invested in a company called Supertex (SUPX), which had a successful IPO in 1982.
-When he left in 1982, he was serving as President of the Exxon Materials Division.
-Baruch then founded and served as CEO of Microwave Technology, Inc., a supplier of gallium arsenide (GaAs) integrated circuits for defense applications and value-added sub-systems.
-Baruch served as CEO for 6 years.
+He also invested in a company called Supertex (SUPX), which had an IPO in 1982.
+When he left in 1982, he was president of the Exxon Materials Division.
+Baruch then was founder and CEO of Microwave Technology, Inc., a supplier of gallium arsenide (GaAs) integrated circuits for defense applications and value-added sub-systems.
+Baruch was CEO for six years.